 - It shares libraries with other installed applications.

-Snaps are containerized software packages that are simple to create and install.
-They auto-update and are safe to run.
-And because they bundle their dependencies, they work on all major Linux systems without modification.
+Snaps are software packages that are containerized and easy to generate and install.
+They auto-update and are completely safe to use.
+They also work on all major Linux systems without modification because their dependencies are bundled.

 If you run it without sudo, it will ask for a password afterward.